Daniel Missaki: Seattle Mariners

 Missaki represented Brazil at the 2013 World Baseball Classic, and was the youngest player in the tournament, at just 16 years old.
 Following the tournament, on June 19, 2013, Missaki signed as an international free agent with the Seattle Mariners.

-After signing with Seattle, Missaki made his professional debut that season with the AZL Mariners, going 0–1 with a 6.23 ERA in 13 innings pitched.
+After signing with Seattle, Missaki made his professional debut that season with the Arizona League Mariners, going 0–1 with a 6.23 ERA in 13 innings pitched.
 In 2014, he played with the Pulaski Mariners where he pitched to a 6-3 record and a 2.76 ERA in 11 starts, and in 2015, Missaki pitched for the Clinton LumberKings.
 On May 1, 2015, Missaki and two relievers combined on a no-hitter for the LumberKings against the Cedar Rapids Kernels.
 Later that month, he underwent Tommy John surgery that ended his season.
 In six starts prior to the surgery, he was 1-2 with a 3.41 ERA.